Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 |GPS data|2|GPS|
 |satellites found|3|Digital Output|

-###Legacy Lobaro upload format (up to Firmware Version 4)
+### Legacy upload format (up to Firmware Version 4)
 This format is not supported any more since firmware version V5.0.0!
 Please consider updating your device firmware using the Lobaro maintenance tool.
 Only a single massage format is used by the GPS Tracker, it has a fixed length of 15 bytes.
 This format uses the degrees with decimal minutes notation for the location.
 Multi byte integers are transmitted as big endian.
 Values that would require decimal places are transmitted in smaller units (e.g. mV instead of V).
 The table underneath explains the message format used.
-We provide a JavaScript reference implementation of a decoder for the data packages as easy to use [**download**](https://www.lobaro.com/portfolio/lorawan-gps-tracker/){: target="_blank"} , which can be used directly for decoding in The Things Network.

 |name|type|description|example/range|